michelelapi/my-work-management/README.md

 ## 🧠 AI Agent

 The AI agent provides analytics, suggestions, and advanced reporting.
-It is built with FastAPI and integrates with OpenAI for natural language processing.
+It is built with FastAPI and integrates with Claude for natural language processing.

 **Example Endpoints:**
 - `POST /analyze-tasks` — Get insights and suggestions for a list of tasks.